electrode-io/kax/README.md

 ```

 - The colors in `colorScheme` can be any of the colors from [chalk](https://www.npmjs.com/package/chalk).
-- The symbols in `symbolScheme` can be any of the symbols from [log-symbols].(https://github.com/sindresorhus/log-symbols#readme) except for the `taskRunning` symbol, which is a spinner and can be any of the spinners from [cli-spinners](https://github.com/sindresorhus/cli-spinners#readme).
+- The symbols in `symbolScheme` can be any of the symbols from [log-symbols](https://github.com/sindresorhus/log-symbols#readme) except for the `taskRunning` symbol, which is a spinner and can be any of the spinners from [cli-spinners](https://github.com/sindresorhus/cli-spinners#readme).
-- `symbolizeMultiLine` indicates whether to add a prepend a symbol to each line of a multiline message, or only to the first line.
+- `symbolizeMultiLine` indicates whether to prepend a symbol to each line of a multiline message, or only to the first line.
 - `shouldLogTime` indicated whether to suffix the tasks lines with a timer to show how long the task has been running for.

-If you need to replace the default renderer configuration with your own, just import the renderer class you need, and instantiate it with the config, as follow :
+If you need to replace the default renderer configuration with your own, just import the renderer class you need, and instantiate it with the config, as follows :

 ```js
 import { KaxAdvancedRender } from 'kax'